Skip to content

 1. If the key is empty, store it as empty (nothing to encrypt)

-3. Create an AES-256 cipher block
+4. Create an AES-256 cipher block

-4. Create a GCM (Galois/Counter Mode) wrapper — this provides both encryption AND integrity verification
+5. Create a GCM (Galois/Counter Mode) wrapper — this provides both encryption AND integrity verification

-7. Base64-encode the combined nonce+ciphertext
+8. Base64-encode the combined salt+nonce+ciphertext

-8. Store as "enc:" + the base64 string
+9. Store as "enc3:" + the base64 string

 When Ghost loads the config:

-3. Base64-decode the remaining string
+3. Strip the prefix and base64-decode the remaining string

 6. Decrypt using AES-256-GCM — this also verifies integrity (detects tampering)